 Plenty of dedicated space

-Don’t cram them in.
-Most venues have dramatically reduced their capacity numbers for events to ensure there is plenty of space for social distancing.
+The current schedule means all restrictions are lifted on June 21st, but don’t cram people in.
+We still don’t know what will happen when the colder weather returns, so we should all be mindful of this.
 Choose a venue that can provide you with dedicated space.
 You can control your own team, but its less easy if others are not socially distancing.
 A conducive, safe environment will protect your team and help more people make the decision to attend.

 Don’t blast out the music